Trainability barriers and opportunities in quantum generative modeling: Abstract

 \section{Abstract}

-Quantum generative models, in providing inherently efficient sampling strategies, show promise for achieving a near-term advantage on quantum hardware.
-Nonetheless, important questions remain regarding their scalability.
+Quantum generative models provide inherently efficient sampling strategies and thus show promise for achieving an advantage using quantum hardware.
 In this work, we investigate the barriers to the trainability of quantum generative models posed by barren plateaus and exponential loss concentration.
-We explore the interplay between explicit and implicit models and losses, and show that using implicit generative models (such as quantum circuit-based models) with explicit losses (such as the KL divergence) leads to a new flavour of barren plateau.
-In contrast, the Maximum Mean Discrepancy (MMD), which is a popular example of an implicit loss, can be viewed as the expectation value of an observable that is either low-bodied and trainable, or global and untrainable depending on the choice of kernel.
-However, in parallel, we highlight that the low-bodied losses required for trainability cannot in general distinguish high-order correlations, leading to a fundamental tension between exponential concentration and the emergence of spurious minima.
-We further propose a new local quantum fidelity-type loss which, by leveraging quantum circuits to estimate the quality of the encoded distribution, is both faithful and enjoys trainability guarantees.
-Finally, we compare the performance of different loss functions for modelling real-world data from the High\hyp Energy\hyp Physics domain and confirm the trends predicted by our theoretical results.
+We explore the interplay between explicit and implicit models and losses, and show that using quantum generative models with explicit losses such as the KL divergence leads to a new flavour of barren plateaus.
+In contrast, the implicit Maximum Mean Discrepancy loss can be viewed as the expectation value of an observable that is either low-bodied and provably trainable, or global and untrainable depending on the choice of kernel.
+In parallel, we find that solely low-bodied implicit losses cannot in general distinguish high-order correlations in the target data, while some quantum loss estimation strategies can.
+We validate our findings by comparing different loss functions for modelling data from High-Energy-Physics.